Alcohol and Drug Problems

 The use of alcohol with medicines or illegal drugs may increase the effects of each.

-Alcohol abuse patterns vary.
+Alcohol misuse patterns vary.
 Some people drink and may be intoxicated (drunk) every day.
 Other people drink large amounts of alcohol at specific times, such as on the weekend.
 It is common for someone with an alcohol or drug problem to call in sick for work on Monday or Friday.
 He or she may complain of having a virus or the flu.
 Others may be sober for long periods and then go on a drinking binge that lasts for weeks or months.

 Someone with alcohol dependence may suffer serious withdrawal symptoms, such as trembling, delusions, hallucinations, and sweating, if he or she stops drinking suddenly ("cold turkey").
 After alcohol dependence develops, it becomes very hard to stop drinking without outside help.
 Medical detoxification may be needed.

 Drug misuse includes the use of illegal drugs-such as marijuana, methamphetamines, cocaine, heroin, or other "street drugs"-and the misuse of legal prescription and nonprescription drugs.
 Some people use drugs to get a "high" or to relieve stress and emotional problems.